croaky/blog/articles/postgres-full-text-search-tsvectors-triggers.md

 # Full Text Search with Postgres

-Postgres full-text search is awesome but without tuning, searching large columns can be slow.
+Without tuning Postgres full-text search, searching large columns can be slow.
 Introducing a `tsvector` column to cache [lexemes] and using a trigger to keep the lexemes up-to-date can improve the speed of full-text searches.